SCM-NV/qmflows/jupyterNotebooks/tutorial.rst

  A little discussion about graphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*qmworks* is meant to be used for both workflow generation and
+*qmflows* is meant to be used for both workflow generation and
 execution.
 When you write a python script representing a workflow you
 are explicitly declaring set of computations and their dependencies.
 For
 instance the following workflow represent *ADF* and *Orca* computations